Nozbe/Michael.team/_passion/product.md

 part: one
 title: "Passion 3: Product"
 subtitle: "You will develop a passion for your product!"
+excerpt: "Every startup builds a product or service.
+A service is a product itself so let's cut it short to the fact, that whatever your startup is building, is a product."
 ---

 ![It's all about passion - 10](/img/passionbook-10.jpg)